Wesley16838/frontend_interview/README.md

         **[⬆ Back to Top](#table-of-contents)**

-42. ### ?? vs ||
+42. ### Nullish coalescing operator & logical OR operator & unary plus

-    > logical OR (||) operator, which returns the right-hand side operand if the left operand is any falsy value, not only null or undefined.
+    - logical OR (||) operator, which returns the right-hand side operand if the left operand is any falsy value, not only null or undefined.
-    > The nullish coalescing operator (??) is a logical operator that returns its right-hand side operand when its left-hand side operand is null or undefined, and otherwise returns its left-hand side operand.
+    - The nullish coalescing operator (??) is a logical operator that returns its right-hand side operand when its left-hand side operand is null or undefined, and otherwise returns its left-hand side operand.
-    > In other words, if you use || to provide some default value to another variable foo, you may encounter unexpected behaviors if you consider some falsy values as usable (e.g., '' or 0).
+    - In other words, if you use || to provide some default value to another variable foo, you may encounter unexpected behaviors if you consider some falsy values as usable (e.g., '' or 0).
+    - The unary plus tries to convert an operand to a number. true is 1, and false is 0.

+43. ### CSS Selector
+44. ### What is Restful API

+# Bunus

+1. ### Difference between Methods and Functions

+- Method: JavaScript method is a property of an object that contains a function definition.
+- Function: A function is a block of code written to perform some specific set of tasks.